What is Clickjacking, its Type and How to prevent it?

 1. How can clickjacking attacks be mitigated?

-Ans: Mitigation for clickjacking can be done by following steps.
-X-Frame-Options header can be used for the server side while implementing frame-ancestors directive on the content security policy in order to control the embedment of the website on other sites.
+Ans: Mitigation for clickjacking can be done by following the steps.
+The X-Frame-Options header can be used for the server side while implementing the frame-ancestors directive on the content security policy in order to control the embedding of the website on other sites.

 2. What is a clickjacking attack?

-Ans: Clickjacking is when an attacker tricks the users to click on something that they are not supposed to do or intend to do in order to extort the user’s confidential pieces of information, transfer money, or download malware on their device for various reasons.
+Ans: Clickjacking is when an attacker tricks users into clicking on something that they are not supposed to do or intend to do in order to extort the user’s confidential pieces of information, transfer money, or download malware on their device for various reasons.

 3. What is clickjacking in cyber security?